nic-str/astropix-doc/docs/astropix5/spi.md

 * One 8 Byte frame per hit instead of two 5 Byte frames
 * Two new commands Heartbeat and ADC Readout
 * All shift registers configurable via SPI
-* Improved interrupt logic, monitoring also the chain FIFOs, making it unnecessary to toggle the SPI much longer after the interrupt deassertion
+* Improved interrupt logic, monitoring also the chain FIFOs, making it unnecessary to toggle the SPI much longer after the interrupt de-assertion

 ## Controlling FE